 Crabs are usually spread through sexual contact.
-They can also be spread through contaminated clothing and bedding.
+They can also be spread through contact with the clothing and bedding of someone with crabs.

 If left untreated, the affected area will continue to itch.
 Repeated scratching of the infested area can result in other serious skin infections.